MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

 ### A.B.
 Overview of Exwachil grammar

 This section briefly details the features of the typology of Exwachil that make it distinct from other languages.
-These include summaries of its phonology, morphology, and syntax, all of which are discussed in greater detail in later chapters.
+These include summaries of its phonology, morphology, and syntax, all of which are discussed in greater detail in later sections.

 #### A.B.C.
 Phonology and morphophonology